-Installation and repair of this unit should be performed ONLY by individuals meeting the requirements of an "Entry Level Technician" as specified by the Air-Conditioning, Heating, and Refrigeration Institute (AHRI).
+ONLY individuals meeting the requirements of an "Entry Level Technician" as specified by the Air Conditioning and Refrigeration Institute (ARI) may use this information.
 Attempting to install or repair this unit without such background may result in product damage, personal injury, or death.